Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 Boulder County must obtain FEMA’s prior written approval of a transfer and the receiving entity must abide by HMGP deed restrictions.

 Pursuant to FEMA guidelines2 and county restrictions, uses of the property are restricted to open space for the conservation of natural floodplain functions.
-These uses may include parks for outdoor recreational activities; wetlands management; nature reserves; cultivation; grazing; camping (except where adequate warning time is not available to allow evacuation); unimproved, unpaved, parking lots; buffer zones; and other uses FEMA determines compatible with FEMA guidance for open space acquisition, Hazard Mitigation Assistance, Requirements for Property Acquisition and Relocation for Open Space.
+These uses may include parks for outdoor recreational activities; wetlands management; nature reserves; cultivation; grazing; camping (except where adequate warning time is not available to allow evacuation, and subject to local floodplain regulations); unimproved, unpaved, parking lots; buffer zones; and other uses FEMA determines compatible with FEMA guidance for open space acquisition, Hazard Mitigation Assistance, Requirements for Property Acquisition and Relocation for Open Space.

 No new structures shall be built upon the property except: